Shubh18s/passwordocean/README.md

 #### Well, fret not!

-**_psgen_** is here to revolutionize your password generation and remembering needs.
+**_ZenPass_** is here to revolutionize your password generation and remembering needs.
 Get ready to experience true peace of mind, all without spending a penny or downloading a single piece of software!

-### How `psgen` Works:
+### How `ZenPass` Works:

 ##### To Generate a New Password:

-1. Open the [link](https://shubh18s.github.io/psgen/client_ps_gen.html) in any web browser on any device.
+1. Open the [link](https://shubh18s.github.io/psgen/zenpass.html) in any web browser on any device.

 2. Enter and remember a unique master passphrase that only you know, along with a distinct service name (e.g., Google, Facebook, Instagram).